 Yes.
 Mailjet supports enabling the https protocol on open, click and unsubscribe tracking URLs using a simple one-click solution.
 Mailjet utilizes Let’s Encrypt with HTTP-01 challenges via your existing tracking CNAME record to issue a TLS certificate.
 This configuration also supports HTTP Strict Transport Security (HSTS).
-This is supported on all paid plans.

 Customized tracking link